 Self-Inspection & Cleaning

 If you take a dog with you, make sure they’re up to date on their flea and tick medication and be sure to check them thoroughly upon returning home.
-Ticks will actually hitch a ride on your animals and jump over to you when the meal is over and their ready for more.
+Ticks will actually hitch a ride on your animals and jump over to you when the meal is over and they are ready for more.

 Remove Ticks Quickly

 If you are bitten, the key is to remove ticks soon after they’re found.
 Ticks will feed until they can’t anymore and they can hold quite a bit of blood.
-If you find a tick, take a pair of tweezers and grab the tick by the head, as close the skin as possible.
+If you find a tick, take a pair of tweezers and grab the tick by the head, as close to the skin as possible.
 Then, pull straight outward to completely detach the entire tick from your skin.